Njorn2/web-browser-chat-gpt-extension/README.md

   # or
   sh target.sh chrome
   ```
-  > If you running in linux, use 'bash' intead of 'sh'.
+  > If you are using Linux, use 'bash' instead of 'sh'.
 3.2. **Firefox**
   ```bash
   sh target-firefox.sh
   # or
   sh target.sh firefox
   ```
-  > If you running in linux, use 'bash' intead of 'sh'.
+  > If you are using Linux, use 'bash' instead of 'sh'.
   3.2. **Opera**
   ```bash
   sh target-opera.sh
   # or
   sh target.sh opera
   ```
-  > If you running in linux, use 'bash' intead of 'sh'.
+  > If you are using Linux, use 'bash' instead of 'sh'.
 4. Change Version on file VERSION.
 5. Use the following command to build and minify JavaScript files:
   ```bash
   sh build.sh
   ```
-  > If you running in linux, use 'bash' intead of 'sh'.
+  > If you are using Linux, use 'bash' instead of 'sh'.

 ### Supporting new Browser